bda-research/node-webcrawler/README.md

  * Using bottleneck to deal with rate limits
  * Introducing zombie to deal with page with complex ajax
  * Refactoring the code to be more maintenable, it's spaghetti code in there !
- * Have a look at the Cache feature and refactor it
- * Same for the Pool
  * Proxy feature
  * This issue: https://github.com/sylvinus/node-crawler/issues/118
  * Make Sizzle tests pass (jsdom bug? https://github.com/tmpvar/jsdom/issues#issue/81)